 What Is Business Process Improvement?

-By definition, business process improvement is a series of steps that help organizations improve the accuracy and efficiency of their processes.
-Business leaders implement BMP to reach specific goals:
+Business process improvement (BPI) helps organizations improve the accuracy and efficiency of their processes.
+Business leaders install BPI to reach specific goals:

 - Reduce the amount of time needed to complete and review assignments.

 - Identify and eliminate wasted efforts.

 - Improve the quality of a completed project.

 - Avoid task friction - being overwhelmed by too many assignments, struggling to fight distractions at the workplace.